adambocco/file_fantastic/README.md

 ## **upload**
 **Arguments:**
-- `fileIds` - The fileId(s) of files to upload.
+- `ids` - The id(s) of files to upload.
 Null will select all files.
   - Type: `null | String | String[]`
   - Default: `null`
 - `triggerEvent` - If false and there are no files to upload, `noFilesToUpload` event will not be triggered
   - Type: `Boolean`
   - Default: `true`
 - `forceAll` - If false, files are checked if they are already uploaded and unmodified (in sync with the server).
-If true, all files in `fileIds` will be uploaded regardless.
+If true, all files in `ids` will be uploaded regardless.
   - Type: `Boolean`
   - Default: `false`
+- `handleResponse` - If false, the upload response will not be handled.
+  - Type: `Boolean`
+  - Default: `true`

-**Returns:** Array of promises, each resolving to `[response, fileIds]` where `response` is the JSON response from the request to `uploadUrl`, and `fileIds` is a single file ID or array of file IDs (depending on `this.uploadIndividually`).
+**Returns:** Array of promises, each resolving to `[response, ids]` where `response` is the JSON response from the request to `uploadUrl`, and `ids` is a single file ID or array of file IDs (depending on `this.uploadIndividually`).
 Promises may reject on XHR error or parsing JSON.
 **Usage:** Make POST request to `uploadUrl` with new and modified files.

 ## **getUploadPayload**
 **Arguments:**
-- `fileIds` - The fileId(s) of files to upload.
+- `ids` - The id(s) of files to upload.
 Null will select all files.
   - Type: `null | String | String[]`
   - Default: `null`
-- `addData` - If false, file meta data such as `fileId`, `name`, and `existingUrl` will not be added to the returned payload
+- `addData` - If false, file meta data such as `id`, `name`, and `existingUrl` will not be added to the returned payload
   - Type: `Boolean`
   - Default: `true`
 - `addFiles` - If false, the actual file data (form data file or base64 string) will not be added to the returned payload.
   - Type: `Boolean`
   - Default: `true`
 - `forceAll` - If false, files are checked if they are already uploaded and unmodified (in sync with the server).
-If true, all files in `fileIds` will be uploaded regardless.
+If true, all files in `ids` will be uploaded regardless.
   - Type: `Boolean`
   - Default: `false`
-- `handleResponse` - If false, the upload response will not be handled.
-  - Type: `Boolean`
-  - Default: `true`

 **Returns:** `FormData | Object`
 **Usage:** Get payload for uploading files.